Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 **Choice: Option 3 (18650 Battery)**

 **Rationale:** Rechargeable with high amperage capable of delivering the appropriate voltage and current to all the components.
-For more details, please see [Appendix F: Component Selection](ComponentSelection.md)

 ### Voltage Regulator
 | **Solution** | **Pros** | **Cons** |